jjmaldonis/OdieCode/README.md

 rocks sync users
 rocks sync config

 Now set up your environment variables so that everything runs.
-Not sure exactly how to do this for everybody yet.
+There are a lot of steps to this.

 Install the compute nodes with "insert-ethers" following the ROCKS installation guide.
 Our ethernet switch didn't connect last time.
 To reboot the compute nodes if you have installed them already: